thoas/picfit/README.rst

 Configuration
 =============

-picfit only accepts configuration in JSON format, this configuration should be stored in a file.
+In JSON format, this configuration should be stored in a file and readable.

 Basic
 -----